SamirLevitt/thesis_script-CMES-2026/README.md

 # thesis_script-CMES-2026
-Aim: approximate rates of linguistic mutation (innovativeness) and adaptation (external influence) in reconstructed languages.

 Outline

 Aim: approximate rates of linguistic mutation (innovativeness) and adaptation (external influence) in reconstructed languages.
   - Analysis of Proto-Arabic feature list; which proposed features are valid to reconstruct?